sustainability-our-core-impact-louise-and-friend

 Since 2018, Demant’s Hearing Care business area Audika Group has been championing global efforts to actively elevate the hearing healthcare agenda all around the world through the International Campaign for Better Hearing.
 This campaign is dedicated to raising awareness about the vital importance of hearing health.
 It emphasizes the benefits of treating hearing loss, the serious consequences of neglecting it as well as the importance of early hearing screenings.

-The campaign has a strong local focus, with many hearing care clinics worldwide participating.
-It revolves around three main pillars: raising awareness, providing free screenings and making hearing aids accessible through a give-back program.
+The campaign has a strong local focus and many hearing care clinics worldwide participate.
+It is based on three main pillars: raising awareness, providing free screenings and making hearing aids accessible through a give-back program.

-Firstly, the clinics actively engage with their local communities with a didactic approach through local awareness-raising events and different public relations campaigns.
+The clinics engage with their local communities through local awareness-raising events and different public relations campaigns.

 Every time someone gets their hearing tested at a participating clinic, the clinic donates a specific amount of money to the campaign.
-These funds are used to provide directly free hearing aids to individuals in need who otherwise could not afford them, through locally managed give-back programs, thus removing a critical barrier to better hearing.
+These funds are used to directly provide free hearing aids to people in need who otherwise could not afford them, through locally managed give-back programs, thus removing a critical barrier to better hearing.

 1 Deal, J. A., Reed, N. S., Pedersen, E. C., & Lin, F. R. (2020).
 Causes and Consequences of Age-Related Hearing Loss.
 In K. S. Helfer, E. L. Bartlett, A. N. Popper, & R. R. Fay (Eds.), Aging and Hearing (pp. 173-198)